Asian shares, US futures sink as virus crisis deepens - KVIA

 “Every passing day it seems lockdown efforts are intensified globally thus it seems financial markets will remain nervous until we see the infection rate improve in both the U.S. and Europe,” Moya said.

-Sydney’s S&P/ASX 200 was trading 4.9% lower at 4,582.50 after plunging sharply just after the open.
-Australia announced at 66.4 billion Australian dollar ($38.5 billion) stimulus package on Sunday.
+Sydney’s S&P/ASX 200 fell 5.6% to 4,546.00 after plunging more than 8% sharply just after the open.
+Australia announced a 66.4 billion Australian dollar ($38.5 billion) stimulus package on Sunday.
 That’s in addition to an earlier mandated $10 billion package and other stimulus from the central bank.

 The S&P 500 lost 4.3% to 2,304.92 on Friday while the Dow skidded 4.6% to 19,173.98.
 The Nasdaq composite index lost 3.8% to 6,879.52.